The Human Truth Foundation

 q=197.

-In terms of its sign-up rate to major international accords on protecting the environment, Hungary is 52nd in the world.
+Hungary ranks 52nd in the world in terms of its sign-up rate to major international accords on protecting the environment.

 Each country is scored using a formula that takes the date each country took up major international environmental agreements, as a ratio of maximum possible days.
 The agreements covered are: (1) the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal, (2) the Rotterdam Convention on the Prior Informed Consent Procedure for certain hazardous Chemicals and Pesticides, (3) the Stockholm Convention on Persistent Organic Pollutants, (4) the Waigani Convention (for those countries that are eligible), (5) the Convention on Biological Diversity (CBD), (6) the Kyoto Protocol and (7) its successor, the Paris Agreement, (8) the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), (9) the Montreal Protocol on Substances that Deplete the Ozone Layer and finally, (10) the Vienna Convention for the Protection of the Ozone Layer.